frederikvig/nyum/_recipes/peach-cobbler.md

 * `750g` ripe peaches
 * The juice of 1 lemon
 * `1-2 tbsp` caster sugar, depending on sweetness of fruit
+* Beaten egg for glazing
-* Beaten egg and demerara (or light brown) sugar for glazing
+* Demerara (or light brown) sugar for glazing

 > Heat the oven to 350 degrees.